 Newspaper has so many uses in the art room, but have you ever thought of using it for printmaking?
 One idea is to cover your tables with newspaper before printing starts.
 It’s an easy way to cut down on the mess because students won’t need to wash the tables.

 You can also use newspaper for inking.
 Instead of an inking tray, have students load their brayers on a section of newspaper.
-When finished, simply throw it away, no washing required!.
+When finished, simply throw it away, no washing is required!

 Baby wipes are a great cleanup tool for printmaking.
 They can be used for cleaning brayers, foam plates, Gelli plates, and tables if you choose not to cover them.
 Baby wipes can get expensive, however, so look for deals or ask for donations to cut down on the cost.